MATH160 Mathematics 1

 Lecturers (Semester 1)

+In week two we'll be asking for people keen to be class reps.
 If you have concerns or suggestions, you are welcome to contact the class reps and they will pass on your comments anonymously.
+Alternatively, you are welcome to make anonymous comments on the blackboard forum.

 Due dates for the assignments are